 Because spring storms can happen without notice, you may need to get your tent up quickly.
 Consider a quick-pitch tent such as the Coleman Legacy Fast-Pitch Dome Tent.
 Like the West Wind it features a dome construction, but adds the benefit of pre-attached poles and quick-set feet with help get the tent up and full-coverage fly in place faster.
 Weather-Tec system includes fully sealed seams, tub-style floor and polyester walls and special, weather-guard zippers to seal out water.

 While a good tent will keep spring-time campers dry, there are still meals to consider.
-A well-pitched tarp or pop-up canopy can provided a protected space to cook and relax outside the tent, but I like special-purpose shelters such at the Tailgater IPA Shade from Kelty.
+A well-pitched tarp or pop-up canopy can provided a protected space to cook and relax outside the tent, but I like special-purpose shelters such at the Cabela's Quick-Set Screen Shelter.
 While primarily designed as a sunshade, the shelter has polyester walls with taped seams for more-than-adequate resistance to light rain and leaks.
-The unique design mounts to the back of an SUV or shell-topped pickup bed, creating a weather-protected kitchen area.

 Another kitchen consideration any time of year is keeping everything in place.
 A well-organized cooking area not only makes creating a delicious camp meal easier, it lowers the stress level of the cook, which is why we are in the outdoors anyway.
 I love the way the Camp Chef Sherpa Camp Organizer serves double-duty as a portable kitchen-cabinet system and handy countertop.
 The designers thought of everything, including the kitchen sink in the form of a nylon bag that is lined to hold water.